felangel/bloc/docs/flutterfirebaselogintutorial.md

 ## User Repository

-Just like in the [flutter login tutorial](./flutterlogintutorial.md), we're going to need to create our `UserRepository` which will be responsible for abstracting the underlying implementation for how we authenticate and retreive user information.
+Just like in the [flutter login tutorial](./flutterlogintutorial.md), we're going to need to create our `UserRepository` which will be responsible for abstracting the underlying implementation for how we authenticate and retrieve user information.

 Let's create `user_repository.dart` and get started.